-- A. Continuation of Nonconforming Use.
+A. Continuation of Nonconforming Use.
 Any nonconforming use of a structure which was lawfully established and which has been lawfully, actively and continually maintained, may be continued subject to the limitations of this section.
-In all proceedings other than criminal, the owner, occupant or user shall have the burden to show that the use or structure was lawfully established. - B. Change of Nonconforming Use.
-A non-conforming use may be changed to another non-conforming use so long as no structural alterations are needed to the structure in which the use is located; provided, any such change of use shall be to a use of equal or greater conformity to those permitted in the zone. - C. No Expansion of Nonconforming Use.
-A nonconforming use shall not be enlarged or expanded; provided, the structure containing the nonconforming use may be structurally altered to adapt to new technologies or equipment.
+In all proceedings other than criminal, the owner, occupant or user shall have the burden to show that the use or structure was lawfully established.

+B. Change of Nonconforming Use.
+A nonconforming use may be changed to another nonconforming use so long as no structural alterations are needed to the structure in which the use is located, and provided the new use is a reduction in the nonconformity and intensity of the existing nonconforming use.
+Such determination shall be made by the director as a Type II decision and may be appealed to the hearing examiner.